-- Low fat flavoured milk eg. Feel Good® or Rush® flavoured milk (for those in South Australia)
+- Low fat flavoured milk eg. Feel Good® (for those in South Australia)

-- Wholemeal/wholegrain crackers eg. Ryvita® or Vita-Weat® with low fat cottage cheese, reduced fat grated cheese, tuna or salmon, hommus, tzatziki or avocado smash (avocado, feta, lemon and cracked pepper)
+- Wholemeal/wholegrain crackers eg. Ryvita or Vita-Weat with cottage cheese, grated cheese, tuna or salmon, hommus, tzatziki or avocado smash (avocado, feta, lemon and cracked pepper)

 - Mini can of baked beans